SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_02/PHASE_4/Readme.md

 # Outcome

 The complete RTL-to-GDS flow was successfully executed on the local Ubuntu 22.04 environment.
-All major implementation stages, including synthesis, floorplanning, placement, CTS, routing, timing analysis, and GDS generation, completed successfully.
-The generated **6_final.gds** was verified by opening it in **KLayout 0.30.9**, confirming that the local ORFS environment matched the GitHub Codespaces execution.
+All implementation stages—including synthesis, floorplanning, placement, clock tree synthesis, routing, timing analysis, and GDS generation—completed successfully.
+The generated `6_final.gds` was verified in KLayout 0.30.9, demonstrating that the local ORFS environment successfully reproduced the cloud execution.